What is Noise?

 Where can I find it?

-On the Scans > Scan Detail Page (this just lists the number)
+This can also be found on the Scans > Scan Detail Page (this just lists the count):

 What's included?

-The name of the finding; a list of targets and ports scanned; a description and the reason why we have chosen to filter it as noise.
-As with normal issues, you can also review the raw scanner output by clicking on the 'Scanner Output' button
+The name of the finding, a list of targets and ports scanned, a description, and the reason why we have chosen to filter it as noise.
+As with normal issues, you can also review the raw scanner output in the 'Scanner output' section:

 FAQs